 The Rt.
 Rev. Todd Ousley was bishop of a small diocese, Eastern Michigan.
 He found that sharing resources with a neighboring diocese resulted in a successful joint venture.

-By being elected to serve on the Disciplinary Board, members are asked to gain greater skills and knowledge than they might have had at the start of their term.
-They will need to understand a world beyond their normal perspective.
+By being elected to serve on the Disciplinary Board, members are asked to gain greater skills and knowledge than they might have had at the start of their terms.
+They will need to understand clerics, the church, and people in greater depth.
 The Rev. Canon Mary June Nestler has observed and participated in disciplinary procedures in large and small dioceses.

 The Canons spell out the role of the Disciplinary Board (Disciplinary Board Canons).
 Experienced diocesan administrators also say that the board sets the mood and the tone of the proceedings.

-The Rev. Canon Michael Hunn says setting the tone includes basic things, such as how the room is set up where a Title IV process is taking place.
+The Rt.
+Rev. Michael Buerkel Hunn says setting the tone includes basic things, such as how the room is set up where a Title IV process is taking place.